akhilravichandran11/faas_docker/readme.md

 For better view, please use the raw view to check contents

-URL for demo video: https://www.youtube.com/watch?v=prH4kQjR5gE
+- Summary:

-Use docker to demonstrate cloud applications can be setup as a set of microservices.
+    - Use docker to demonstrate cloud applications can be setup as a set of microservices.
 Allow users to save and execute python functions on JSON object input through a set of microservices that are deployed on demand for performing operations like create user, create function and execute function.
+    - URL for demo video: https://www.youtube.com/watch?v=prH4kQjR5gE

 The applications requires user to setup Docker swarm.
 Instructions to setup Docker swarm can be found at: https://docs.docker.com/engine/swarm/